pypa/pip/docs/html/development/issue-triage.md

 label when an issue has been categorized.

 When an issue needs feedback from the author we can label it with `S: awaiting response`.
-When the author responds, the [no-response](https://github.com/apps/no-response) bot removes the label.
+The label is removed manually once the author responds.

 After an issue has been closed for 30 days, the [lock-threads](https://github.com/dessant/lock-threads) GitHub Action